codacy/docs/docs/repositories-configure/file-extensions.md

+---
+description: If your repository has source files with unrecognized extensions, you can configure Codacy to include them in the next analysis.
+---

 # Configuring file extensions

-If your repository has source files with unrecognized extensions, you can force Codacy to include them in the next analysis:
+If your repository has source files with unrecognized extensions, you can configure Codacy to include them in the next analysis:

 1. Go to your repository's **Settings**, **File Extensions**.